phink

 • storage_deposit_limit: Limit for storage deposits during contract deployment.
 It represents an optional cap on the amount of blockchain storage (measured in balance units) that can be used or reserved by the contract call.

-• instantiate_initial_value: Initial value to be transferred upon contract instantiation, if required.
-So if the contract requires during instantiation a minimum amount of 3000 units, set 3000 here.
+• instantiate_initial_value: Initial value to be transferred upon contract instantiation if required.
+So if the contract requires a minimum amount of 3000 units during instantiation, set 3000 here.

 • fuzz_origin: A Boolean option to try calling each message as a different user, which may impact performance.
 If set to false, the fuzzer will fuzz any message with the one input (Alice).

-• verbose: Enables detailed debugging messages when set to true.
+• verbose: Enables detailed debugging of messages when set to true.
 This will just output more logs.

 • show_ui: Toggle for displaying the advanced user interface.

-• use_honggfuzz: Determines whether to use Honggfuzz; remains false by default. (let it false! not handled currently )
+• use_honggfuzz: Determines whether to use Honggfuzz; remains false by default. (let it false! is not handled currently)

 • catch_trapped_contract: Indicate whether the fuzzer should treat trapped contracts as bugs.